Win Gear or Entry to a Tough Race

 I have seen several RAAM videos over the years and Bicycle Dreams shows the emotions of the race the best.
 RAAM fans will love the film.
 Even non-cyclists will enjoy watching it and seeing how riders deal with pushing their limits.

-Bicycle Dreams is now available on DVD from Bicycle Dreams website.
+Bicycle Dreams is now available on DVD from Amazon or from the Bicycle Dreams website.
 I suggest you order your copy today.

 For more about RAAM, check out my Race Across America FAQ.
 The 2009 race starts on June 17th.